Skip to content

 Faculty member in the Sociology Department, California Polytechnic State University, Pomona

-Dr. Maria Escobar is an assistant professor in the Sociology and Anthropology Department at Albright College in Reading, Pennsylvania.
-Grounded in her experience growing up in a Mexican immigrant family in northwest Arkansas, Escobar’s research examines how Latinx, Black, and Marshallese young adults in a “second-generation sundown town” experience safety and unsafety in public spaces as well as institutional settings.
+Dr. Maria Escobar grounded in her experience growing up in a Mexican immigrant family in northwest Arkansas, Escobar’s research examines how Latinx, Black, and Marshallese young adults in a “second-generation sundown town” experience safety and unsafety in public spaces as well as institutional settings.
 Her research and teaching areas of interest include race and ethnicity, immigration, and qualitative methodologies.

-Dr. Veronica Lerma is an assistant professor in the Department of Sociology at UC Davis.
-Her research utilizes intersectionality theory and methods to explore criminalization processes and experiences.
+Dr. Veronica Lerma's research utilizes intersectionality theory and methods to explore criminalization processes and experiences.
 Dr. Lerma is currently working on her first book, Criminalizing Chicanas: Intersectional Criminalization and Resistance in California’s Prison Alley, which investigates how the intersections of race, gender, sexuality, carceral status, and geographic location condition the criminalized experiences of system-involved Mexican American women living in California’s Central Valley.
 Her work has appeared in Social Problems, Sociological Perspectives, Sociology of Race and Ethnicity, and Ethnic and Racial Studies.
 Dr. Lerma received her Ph.D. from UC Merced in 2022.
 Additionally, she earned an M.A. from UC Merced in 2013 and a B.A. from the University of the Pacific in 2011.

-Denise Luna (she/her/hers) is the Associate Director of Higher Education Policy at The Education Trust—West.
-The Education Trust—West is committed to advancing policies and practices to dismantle the racial and economic barriers embedded in the California education system.
+At the Education Trust — West Dr. Denise Luna (she/her/hers) is committed to advancing policies and practices to dismantle the racial and economic barriers embedded in the California education system.
 Denise leads the higher education policy team at The Education Trust–West and works to expose inequities in higher education systems, highlight equitable policies that advance student achievement, and to build an education system where students of color and multilingual learners, especially those experiencing poverty, will thrive.
 As a daughter of immigrant parents from Mexico and the first in her family to graduate college, Denise is passionate about educational equity and racial justice.
 Denise brings a decade of experience in higher education policy advocacy, teaching, research, data analysis, and community organizing.
 Before joining The Education Trust–West, Denise was the Program Coordinator/Interim Director for Students Making A Change (SMAC).
 She supervised SMAC’s fellowship program, developed the leadership of students of color, managed policy and advocacy efforts, and monitored campaign goals to institutionalize equity in California Community Colleges.
 Before that, Denise worked for the University of California, Merced, where she taught undergraduate Sociology courses, carried out quantitative research, and co-conducted research as a graduate research assistant.
 From an early age, Denise knew her calling was to mentor youth of color and first-generation college students while working for Mission Graduates and Mission Girls.
 Denise holds a B.A. in Psychology and an M.A. in Sociology from the University of California, Merced.

-Dr. Ashley N. Metzger is a Postdoctoral Research Fellow for Innovations for Youth (i4Y) at the University of California, Berkeley.
-Broadly, her interests include education (longitudinally), disability, identity, gender, social class, perceptions, and mixed research methodologies.
+Dr. Ashley N. Metzger's interests include education (longitudinally), disability, identity, gender, social class, perceptions, and mixed research methodologies.
 More specifically, her work focuses on understanding how teachers’ perceptions impact student identities and educational experiences, as well as how to utilize research evidence to transform schools to prevent the marginalization and poor treatment of students.
 She earned her M.A. and Ph.D. in Sociology from the University of California Merced in 2016 and 2021, respectively, and her B.A. in Psychology from University of California, Merced in 2013.

 Director of Assessment, Humboldt State University

-Faculty member in the Sociology Department, California State University, Stanislaus.
+Faculty member in th Sociology Department, California State University, Stanislaus

-Dr. Maria Mora is an Assistant Professor in the Sociology, Gerontology, and Gender Studies department at California State University, Stanislaus.
-Her research centers on race, immigration, and social movements.
+Dr. Maria Mora's research centers on race, immigration, and social movements.
 She studies how racialized and immigrant groups mobilize against threats and the long-term organizing outcomes for immigrant rights social movements.

 Read more about Dr. Maria Mora

-Amalia Pérez Martín is Assistant Professor in the Sociology Department at Sacramento State University.
-She graduated from law school at the University of Havana, completed MA degrees in Political Science and Sociology in Cuba and Ecuador, and received her Ph.D. from the University of California, Merced.
+Dr. Amalia Pérez Martín graduated from law school at the University of Havana, completed MA degrees in Political Science and Sociology in Cuba and Ecuador, and received her Ph.D. from the University of California, Merced.
 Her coauthored book "Collective Resistance to Neoliberalism" was published by Cambridge University Press (2022) and CLACSO (2023).
 Her scholarly works have also appeared in edited volumes and academic journals such as Cuban Studies and NACLA.
 Professor Pérez Martín's research and teaching address the intersections of law, social movements, and revolutions in Latin America and Cuba from a sociohistorical perspective.

 Rodolfo Rodriguez is a first-generation college student and the proud son of farm-working immigrant parents from Mexico (Tijuana & Guanajuato).
 He is a Chicano who grew up on the rural West Side of Fresno County, located in California's San Joaquin Valley.